 Pharmacy claims for selected antipsychotic medications will be subject to age and dosage limits.

-The chart below lists age and dosage limits for selected antipsychotic medications.
+NOTE: Refer to Section 37.5.5 of this manual chapter to access drug specific forms, criteria, and instructions.

+http://ldh.la.gov/assets/HealthyLa/Pharmacy/PDL.pdf